Equidistribution of rational points and the geometric sieve for toric varieties: Applications to counting rational points with local conditions

-where the implied constant depends only on $\CY$. \end{proposition} \begin{proof} Let $(Y_j)_{j\in J}$ be the irreducible components of $Y$ over $k$ of dimension $\dim Y$.
-Upon considering the normal locus (which is open dense), by \cite[Thm.~7.7.1 (i)]{Poonen}, we may assume that each $Y_j$ is normal.
-Let $k_j$ be the finite extension of $k$ obtained in Lemma \ref{le:etalecomp} for $Y_j$.
-Every $Y_j$ spreads out to a model $\CY_j$ over $\CO_{k_j,S_j^\prime}$ with geometrically irreducible fibres, where $S_j^\prime$ is a finite set of primes of $k_j$ containing all primes lying over $S$.
+\begin{proof}[Proof of Proposition \ref{co:Lang-Weil}] Let $(Y_j)_{j\in J}$ be the irreducible components of $Y$ over $k$ of the maximal dimension.
+Upon considering the normal locus (which is open dense), by \cite[Theorem~7.7.1 (i)]{Poonen}, we may assume that each $Y_j$ is normal.
+Let $k_j$ be the algebraic closure of $k$ in the function field of $Y_j$.
+(This is the so-called \emph{constant field} of $Y_j$, cf. \cite[\S2.2.4]{Poonen}).
+By \cite[Propositions~2.2.19, 2.2.22]{Poonen}, $Y_j$ is geometrically irreducible over $k_j$.
+Every $Y_j$ spreads out to a model $\CY_j$ over $\CO_{k_j,S_j^\prime}$ with geometrically irreducible fibres, where $S_j^\prime$ is a finite set of primes of $k_j$ containing all the primes lying over $S$.